kurtisdunn/kurtisdunn/README.md

 # Hey, I'm Kurtis Dunn 👋

-Senior technologist, product builder, and infrastructure operator with two decades of experience across government, enterprise, and independent ventures.
-I've spent a career managing complex systems at scale — from cloud infrastructure and delivery pipelines to multi-platform product portfolios.
+**Senior Technologist | Product Builder | Infrastructure Operator**

+I’m not the loudest person in the room; I’m the one who did the homework before walking in.
+With two decades of experience across government and enterprise, I build complex systems that are designed to survive an audit, not just a demo.

-Currently building a suite of SaaS products alongside my day job, with a focus on automation, developer tooling, and platforms that solve real commercial problems.
+Currently leading technology delivery in the public sector while operating a portfolio of SaaS products focused on automation and developer tooling.

 ---

-## 🧠 What I Work On
+## 🧠 The Approach

+I value substance over spin.
+I work best with people who know the problem they are trying to solve and want a collaborator who tells the truth rather than delivering a pitch.

-- **Cloud & Infrastructure** — AWS-native architectures: Lambda, ECS/Fargate, API Gateway, EventBridge, SQS, CloudFormation, CI/CD pipelines via GitHub Actions
+- **Cloud & Infrastructure** — AWS-native (Lambda, ECS/Fargate, EventBridge).
+Architecture built for real-world load and security compliance.
-- **Full-Stack Development** — Next.js 15, TypeScript, Node.js, PostgreSQL, Prisma ORM, React
-- **DevOps & Delivery** — Infrastructure as code, zero-downtime deployments, PM2, EC2, multi-environment management
+- **DevOps & Delivery** — Infrastructure as Code (Terraform/CloudFormation) and CI/CD pipelines that actually remove friction.
+- **Business Automation** — Eliminating the manual overhead that quietly kills margins.
-- **SaaS Products** — Building and operating B2B and marketplace platforms from zero to production
+- **SaaS Product Engineering** — Full-stack delivery from the first line of code to production scale.

 ---